amilosavljevic/TeArchitecture/README.md

 Doc: https://docs.google.com/document/d/1DmfnPwsOaGEyJ6JXelsjNWU8jjWk_K19VtPLea76shs/edit

-## Project Content
+## Project Files and Folders

+### Design Decisions Log.md

+Used to keep track of all design decision we made, so we can document it for when we forget why we made some decision.

+### Global TODO.md

+Just dump all Solution-wise TODOs here, so what to do next.

 ### TeArchitecture.Shared

-Most important project.
+Shared code between demo projects.
 Holds ideas that I want to test + some mock or simple implementation.

 Folders:
 - "Concepts": Interface definition for stuff that we want to test.